Changissnz/selfinterest/README.md

 experience.
 The notion of there being an ideal practice, the practice being not a compensation but a necessary realization for the ideal, is but a belief if not for the force of standing up for and advancing it.
-Ideal practices may never be implemented through to the decisive end of all ends in cases where the rigidity necessitates limitation.
-The belief in the inherent goodness of the media that falls short of optimal performance persists out of fear for the alternative of formulation that was already determined to be nullified as proof of allegiance to the form and function for the ends of the media to interact in.
+Ideal practices may never be implemented through to the decisive end of all ends in cases where the rigidity necessitates limitation, and fear of limitation means defeat already.
+The belief in the inherent goodness of the media that falls short of optimal performance persists out of fear for the alternative of formulation that was already determined to be nullified, as proof of allegiance to the form and function for the ends of that one media to interact in.